geeknessfr/gk_apartments/README.md

-# Teleport to Appartments
+# Teleport to Apartments

-A quick project for FiveM to teleport to appartments floor.
+A quick project for FiveM to teleport to apartments floor.

 This script draw a marker on the floor outside of the building and then inside building for each floor.

-**There is only 3 appartments in this script for only 1 building for exemple** You have to setup other appartments.
+**There is only 3 apartments in this script for only 1 building for exemple** You have to setup other apartments.

 ### INSTALLATION

 * Copy gk_appartements in your ressources folder.
 * Add gk_appartements to your autostart ressources in citmp-server.yml file.
-* You can edit appartements.lua file to add many positions to appartments following this format :
+* You can edit appartements.lua file to add many positions to apartments following this format :

 ```LUA